 Students are also rehearsing and getting into the musical “swing” of ensemble work.
 This weekend (Family Weekend) Concert Band, Jazz Orchestra, Collegiate Choral, Cathedral Choir, Aurora, Norsemen, Cantorei, Wind and Percussion Ensemble, Varsity Band, and Nordic Choir will have all performed in concert or the Family Weekend worship service.
 While it is only September the winter season and our celebration of Christmas—Christmas at Luther—are just around the corner!

 I trust first-year students are finding the pace of academic work to be more challenging than in high school.
 Classes began full-throttle on the first day of the semester, therefore it is essential that students not let themselves fall into the trap of procrastination.
 It is quite difficult to make up work when more has accumulated.
 Being present and engaged in the classroom, completing assignments, and investing time outside of the classroom to learn the materials is all part of their “job” at Luther.
 Returning students should have learned from past experiences and made corrections—large or small—to how they manage workflow.
-Students struggling with academic work or simply wanting to improve their work can visit the Student Academic Support Center or the Writing Center, or stop in to see their professors during office hours—something faculty appreciate!
+Students struggling with academic work or simply wanting to improve their work can visit the Center for Academic Enrichment or the Writing Center, or stop in to see their professors during office hours—something faculty appreciate!

 Student Senate has begun meeting and recently elected three first-year representatives from Ylvisaker, Brandt, and Olson Halls.
 They join the other 29 members of Senate to provide a bridge between the student body and Luther’s administration.
 Senate’s efforts over the years have led to advancements that directly and positively impact the lives of students on campus.
 Also, more than 90 student organizations are getting their efforts underway for the year.
 The Student Activities Council (SAC) presents many events and programs that enrich campus life.
 In addition to Soda Shoppe and Jazz Night during Family Weekend, they are also presenting singer-songwriter Ben Rector during Homecoming Weekend (tickets available through the Luther Ticket Office).
 Students drive so many of the community engagement opportunities on campus and in our local communities—their shared efforts make Luther the wonderful, vibrant community it is!